What is lambda in Python

 As you can see a lambda function can be defined in a single line.

-Let’s have a look at a very simple lambda that multiplies the number x (argument) by 2:
+Below you can see a very simple lambda that multiplies the number x (argument) by 2:

 lambda x : 2*x